exonum/exonum-doc/src/home/glossary.md

 and initiate [transactions](#transaction).
 The [proofs mechanism](#merkle-proof)
 allows to minimize the trust during this communication and protect against a range of attacks.

+## Local Configuration

+Part of [configuration](#configuration) local for each [full node](#full-node).
+The local configuration is not a part of [the blockchain state](#blockchain-state);
+instead, it's maintained as a local TOML file, which is read during the node startup.
+[The core](#core) defines several local configuration parameters, such as the private key used to sign consensus and network messages created by the node.

 ## Maintainer